chentsulin/awesome-graphql/README.md

 * [Graphcool](https://www.graph.cool/) - Your own GraphQL backend in under 5 minutes.
 Works with every GraphQL client such as Relay and Apollo.
 * [Reindex](https://www.reindex.io/) - Instant GraphQL Backend for Your React Apps.
 * [Scaphold](https://scaphold.io/) - GraphQL as a service that includes API integrations such as Stripe and Mailgun.
+* [Tipe](https://tipe.io/) - Next Generation API-first CMS with a GraphQL or REST API.
+Stop letting your CMS decide how you build your apps.

 <a name="example" />